-In the following decades The Long Island College Hospital greatly expanded both its facilities and medical school curriculum.
+In the following decades, The Long Island College Hospital greatly expanded its facilities and medical school curriculum.
 By the time of the First World War, admission was opened to women and postgraduate training had been introduced.
-In 1930 the college and hospital were separated from one another so that each would be under its own governing board.
+In 1930, the college and hospital were separated so that each would be under its own governing board.
 The following year, the school was rechartered as the Long Island College of Medicine.